 It's often impossible to explain market activities until long after the dust has settled.
-That's why it's a good idea to take day-to-day market events in stride and stay focused on your longterm objectives.
+That's why it's a good idea to take day-to-day market events in stride and stay focused on your long-term objectives.

 If you read the business section of the newspaper or watch financial television shows, you'll hear talk of bull and bear markets, market corrections, and the like.
-As an investor, you should be aware of what these terms mean (see the Glossary on pages 28 and 29), but you should also know that it may not make sense to think about changing your investment approach based on today's headlines.
+As an investor, you should be aware of what these terms mean (see the Glossary on pages 18 and 19), but you should also know that it may not make sense to change your investment approach based solely on today's headlines.